 Toughest part about being an adjuster?

-By now, I’m used to it; my family’s used to it.
+By now, I am used to it; my family’s used to it.
 But for somebody coming from a typical 9-to-5 job, it can be very hard to adjust to.
 The trade-off for me is, I don’t work shifts anymore.
-Being awakened at 2 in the morning for half an hour is so much better than working midnight to 8 and trying to sleep when everybody else is outside enjoying the sunshine.
+Being awakened at 2 a.m for half an hour is so much better than working midnight to 8 a.m. and trying to sleep when everybody else is outside enjoying the sunshine.